lex-node/lex_node_cryptoLaw_emporium/autonomous-law-disclosure.md

 For more about autonomous lawyering, please see [link](https://lexnode.substack.com/p/autonomous-lawyering).

-As a personal user of blockchain technologies, I hold BTC, XMR, ETH, STETH, SUSHI, LDO, GTC, ROBOT, FLX, RAI, DAI, USDC, USDT.
-All were bought on the open market, received as cash-equivalent compensation in routine business transactions or received in airdrops, staking or similar open distributions.
+As a personal user of blockchain technologies, I hold BTC, ETH and various other tokens bought on the open market, received as cash-equivalent compensation in routine business transactions or received in airdrops, staking or similar open distributions.

-I currently engage in autonomous lawyering in the following communities.
-I do <u>not</u> have 'token awards' or other similar incentives from these communities:
-*  the yearn.fi / YFI community (own ~2 YFI and stake various tokens in yearn.finance vaults)
-*  the curve.fi community
-*  the lido.fi community

-I also sporadically engage in TradLaw representations of various members of the aforementioned communities.

 As General Counsel of [Delphi Labs](https://www.delphidigital.io/consulting/), I have direct or indirect economic interests in the equity and/or tokens of various entities, public projects and pre-public projects.
 Although the details of these holdings are confidential, I note that a number of them involve the [Terra Ecosystem](https://docs.terra.money/ecosystem.html), including [Mars](https://twitter.com/mars_protocol) and [Astroport](https://twitter.com/astroport_fi).